Most LinkedIn posts do not fail because the idea is bad. They fail because the first line is weak.

 Now you have:

-Ask AI to build the rest.
+Now ask AI to build the structure.

-“Write a LinkedIn post about AI writing mistakes, simple language, short sentences”
+Write a LinkedIn post about AI writing mistakes.
+Use simple language, short lines, one personal moment, and a clear ending question.

 They focus on speed, not quality.